Assembly session: Oppn slams Punjab govt for not tabling bill against farm laws on Day 1 | Politics

 Assembly session: Oppn slams Punjab govt for not tabling bill against farm laws on Day 1

-The Opposition parties here on Monday slammed the Punjab government for not tabling legislation to counter the Centre’s farm laws on the first day of the special assembly session, which was adjourned till Tuesday.
-Reacting to it, Punjab Finance Minister Manpreet Singh Badal said they are consulting constitutional experts over the issue and copies of various bills to be tabled during the session will be given to the opposition parties by the evening.
+The opposition on Monday slammed the Punjab government for not tabling a Bill to counter the Centre's new farm laws on the first day of a special assembly session, which also saw a dharna in the House by AAP MLAs.
+The Aam Aadmi Party MLAs sat in the Well of the House till late evening demanding copies of the Bill which the state's Congress government is now expected to introduce on Tuesday.
+Earlier, Finance Minister Manpreet Singh Badal said the state government is consulting constitutional experts on the issue and copies of various bills to be tabled during the two-day session will be given to the opposition parties by the evening.

+Even after the adjournment of the session for the day on Monday afternoon, AAP legislators continued their dharna, demanding copies of the Bill to counter the legislation enacted at the Centre.
+Leader of Opposition and AAP leader Harpal Cheema said they will continue the protest till they get copies of this and other Bills to be tabled during the session.

+"AAP will support the legislation against the farm laws but the government should supply us with its copies.
+We haven't got copies of other bills as well.
+How can our legislators discuss and debate important issues," Cheema said.
+The Shiromani Akali Dal said the Bill should have been introduced on Monday.

 The two-day special assembly session began with obituary references with Chief Minister Amarinder Singh leading the House in paying homage to the farmers who lost their lives during the ongoing agitation against the farm laws.
 Punjab MLA Navjot Singh Sidhu attended the assembly session for the first time since his resignation from the state Cabinet last year.